 About Us

 Gulf Coast Wildlife Rescue is a 501(c)(3) tax-exempt non-profit organization of permitted wildlife rehabilitators and volunteers dedicated to caring for injured and orphaned wildlife for the purpose of release back into the wild.
 The primary activity of GCWR is to provide food, shelter, medical treatment, and rehabilitation to all Texas native wildlife at no cost to the public.
-We serve the Brazoria and Matagorda County areas along the upper Texas Gulf Coast.
-GCWR is an all volunteer organization with no paid employees.
-GCWR receives NO state, federal, or city funds; however, donations are welcomed from individuals, business, and industry to help defray costs for food and medicine.

 As a whole, GCWR typically cares for over 2,500 animals per year with a greater than 60% release rate back to wild.
 GCWR has cared for over 250 different species of birds, mammals, and reptiles.
 Since GCWR beginnings in 1994 it has not shut its door to wildlife for a single day.